sira313/TWCARTY/src/index.md

 ---

 #### Hello World
 I used Eleventy to create this website because I find it the easiest Static Site Generator (SSG) to understand, especially with its support for using `*.html` for layout.
 I chose DaisyUI as the CSS framework because its simple tutorials matched my level as a beginner.
-As for the icons, I opted for Feathericons simply because I like that it's open source.
 The source code of this starter is available on [GitHub](https://github.com/sira313/twcarty).
 >I apologize for any shortcomings as I am not a coder by background.
 #### Eleventy